Daniel-KM/Omeka-S-module-CleanUrl/README.md

 Furthermore, it makes possible to use a main site and additional sites, like in Omeka Classic, so the main site won’t start with "/s/site-slug".
-The slug "/page/" can be removed too.
+The slug "/page/" can be removed too, or replaced by something else.

-This [Omeka S] module was initially based on a rewrite of the [Clean Url plugin] for [Omeka] and provide the same features as the original plugin.
+This [Omeka S] module was initially based on a rewrite of the [Clean Url plugin] for [Omeka] and provide the same features as the original plugin and many more.

 Installation